crf8472/libarcstk/BUILD.md

 Note that ``-DWITH_TESTS=ON`` will try to git-clone the testing framework Catch2 within your directory ``build`` and fail if this does not work.

-Running the unit tests is not part of the build process.
+Running the unit tests is *not* part of the build process.
 The tests have to be executed manually after the build is completed, just by invoking ``ctest``.

-NOTE that currently there are tests that read test data by hardcoded relative paths.
-These tests will only pass if ``ctest`` is called from directory ``build``.
-This behaviour is considered a bug and will be fixed soon.
+Note that ctest will write report files in the ``build`` folder.

+You may or may not want the ``-march=native`` and ``-mtune=native`` switches on compilation.
+For Debug-builds, they are not used by default, but can be added by using ``-DWITH_NATIVE=ON``.
+For now, this switch has only influence when using gcc or clang.
+For other compilers, default settings apply.

 For controlling the ``include``-relationships within the code, CMake knows about Google's tool [include-what-you-use][1].
-If you have installed this tool, you can instruct CMake to create a buildfile for calling include-what-you-use (in this example, we use ``make``):
+If you have installed this tool, you can instruct CMake to create a buildfile for calling include-what-you-use:

 	$ cmake -DCMAKE_BUILD_TYPE=Debug -DIWYU=ON ..
 	$ cmake --build .
 2>iwuy.txt

-This runs every source file through inlcude-what-you-use and writes the resulting analysis to file ``iwyu.txt``.
+This runs every source file through inlcude-what-you-use instead of the actual compiler and writes the resulting analysis to file ``iwyu.txt``.

 ### Package maintainers

-You want to build libarcs with a release profile but without having the compiler performing any architecture specific optimization (e.g. without -march=native for gcc).
+You want to build libarcs with a release profile but without having the compiler performing any architecture specific optimization (e.g. without ``-march=native`` for gcc or clang).

 Furthermore, you would like to adjust the install prefix path such that libarcs is configured to expect being installed in the real system prefix (such as ``/usr``) instead of some default prefix (such as ``/usr/local``).

-(So when executing the install target after build, you choose the staging directory as the intermediate target.)
+Thus, when executing the install target after build, you choose the staging directory as the intermediate target but you tell libarcs that it may expect to be installed in another target.

 When using clang or gcc, this can be achieved as follows: